rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ".local" or if the value contains more than one ".", then process the candidate as defined in {{RFC8445}}.

+2. If the ICE candidate policy is "relay", as defined in {{JSEP}}, ignore the candidate.

-2. Otherwise, resolve the candidate using mDNS.
+3. Otherwise, resolve the candidate using mDNS.
 The ICE agent SHOULD set the unicast-response bit of the corresponding mDNS query message; this minimizes multicast traffic, as the response is probably only useful to the querying node.

-3. If it resolves to an IP address, replace the mDNS hostname of the ICE candidate with the resolved IP address and continue processing of the candidate as defined in {{RFC8445}}.
+4. If it resolves to an IP address, replace the mDNS hostname of the ICE candidate with the resolved IP address and continue processing of the candidate as defined in {{RFC8445}}.

-4. Otherwise, ignore the candidate.
+5. Otherwise, ignore the candidate.

 ### Implementation Guidance